 Training involves the learning of human-taught appropriate behaviors that are unrelated to addressing an emotional issue of the dog.

 Full payment for a single private session ($150/hr) is due on the date of the private session.
-Full payment for a package of privates ($500 for 5 one hour sessions) is due on the date of the first private session.

 Additional mileage fees may apply.
 Those fees are only due on the date of the first private session.